 Under the No Action Alternative the existing traffic congestion on and near the project site would continue and certain intersections would continue to operate at LOS E or F. The significant adverse impacts associated with the Proposed Action would not occur.
 Under the No Action Alternative, vehicle parking would remain under the FDR Drive and there would be no displacement of bus parking.
 As under the Proposed Action, the study area would experience a parking shortfall.
-Unlike under the Proposed Action, there would be no changes to roadway configuration associated with the relocation of the entrance to the Battery Park Underpass and no resulting diversion of traffic at the southern end of the project site.
+Unlike under the Proposed Action, there would be no changes to roadway configuration associated with the relocation of the entrance to the BPU and no resulting diversion of traffic at the southern end of the project site.
+As under the Proposed Action, sidewalks and crosswalks would function at acceptable levels.